 8 Do not correct a scoffer, lest he hate you; rebuke a wise man, and he will love you.

 10 Rebuke is more effective for a wise man than a hundred blows on a fool.

-Uzziah the king of Judah was undoubtedly one of the people in the Bible who responded to rebuke and correction in a wrong or foolish way.
-He suffered terribly for his foolishness.
+Uzziah, the king of Judah, was undoubtedly one of the people in the Bible who responded to rebuke and correction in a wrong or foolish way.
+As a result, he suffered terribly for his foolishness.

-When Uzziah was rebuked by the priests for transgressing God’s law by entering into the temple to burn incense on the altar of incense, he would not receive the rebuke, but got angry with the priests.
+When the priests rebuked Uzziah for transgressing God’s law by entering the temple to burn incense on the altar of incense, he would not receive the rebuke but got angry with the priests.
 Consequently, he was struck with leprosy.

 2 Chronicles 26:19 – NKJV